mysticatea/react-helix/README.md

 * `event.action` is the action.
 * `event.arguments` is an array of arguments for the action.
-* If returns `false`, this component ignores the action.
+* If returned `false`, this component ignores the action.

 By default, always returns `true`.